envur/envur/README.md

 📚 System's Analysis and Development at Faculdades Integradas Einstein de Limeira

-🏢 Deals Analyst at BluePex® Security Solutions
+🏢 Back-End Developer at Upiara